 Leadership Institute The Youth Allies Leadership Institute is a nine-month program for young people who are interested in becoming stronger people, leaders, and/or activists to help make the world a better place.
-The training program includes 3 overnight retreats as well as monthly Saturday trainings.
+The training program includes an overnight retreat and weekly trainings.

-KICK-OFF RETREAT SATURDAY-SUNDAY OCTOBER 8-9TH IN MONTEZUMA, NM: Get to know the group, participate in hands-on leadership training that will teach about environmental and social issues.
+KICK-OFF RETREAT FRIDAY-SUNDAY OCTOBER 13-15TH IN Peñasco, NM: Get to know the group, participate in hands-on leadership training that will teach about environmental and social issues.
 Work with professional trainers that will use art, interactive activities, and group challenges to help you bond with other local youth and start honing your leadership skills.

 WHAT IS THE LEADERSHIP INSTITUTE ABOUT?